Hitakashi/Hitbox-API/media/live.md

 `media_hosted_id`: Media ID of hosted channel.

-`media_hosted_media`: Literally shoving this same API of hosted user into this json object.
+`media_hosted_media`: Literally shoving this same API of hosted user into this javascript object.

 ### Example URL